Also known as: side plank raises, side plank hip raises, side hip raises, side plank dips, side plank lifts

 What is Straight arm side plank raises?

-Straight arm side plank raises are a side-plank variation where you lift and lower the hips while supporting the body on a straight arm.
-It primarily targets the obliques and lateral stabilizers, engages the shoulders and core, and is rated easy—suitable for beginners building lateral core strength.
+Straight arm side plank raises are a side-plank variation that lifts and lowers the hips to target the obliques and core.
+This easy, bodyweight exercise also engages the shoulders for lateral stability and suits beginners building core endurance and balance.

 How to Do Straight arm side plank raises